LOS ANGELES -- It figures on Cuban Heritage Day at Dodgers stadium rookie sensation Yasiel Puig would have something up his sleeve Sunday.

-It was Puig's 14th home run and 32nd RBI of the season, and it was just barely enough to send the surging Dodgers to their 51st win in 64 games since June 22.
+It was Puig's 14th home run and 32nd RBI of the season, and it was more than enough to send the surging Dodgers to their 51st win in 64 games since June 22.

 Zack Greinke won for the 14th time while limiting the Padres to two hits over seven innings while lowering his ERA to 2.78.